Campus Information Center

 Located at 5451 Wilkens Ave., UMBC’s Alumni House also contains the Offices of Alumni Relations and Development.
 The Alumni Association offers educational programs, recreational, social and cultural events, volunteer opportunities and special benefits and services for alumni.
 Graduates of UMBC are automatically members of the association.
 Call 410-455-ALUM or visit umbc.edu/alumni for more information.

 CERA, established in 1997, supports environmental education and conservation at UMBC.
 Covering approximately 45 acres, CERA has considerable ecological diversity.
 In addition to teaching opportunities for faculty, CERA offers a wide range of opportunities for short- and long-term research projects in a variety of disciplines.
 For more information, visit our sustainability office’s Explore page.

 The Joseph Beuys Sculpture Park is a quiet space at the edge of the UMBC campus with 30 oak trees, granite stones and benches.
-The trees were planted in 2001 by volunteers from the Center for Art and Visual Culture.
-For more information, visit www.umbc.edu/cadvc.
+The park was built to strengthen our social bonds, foster human and natural wellness, and provide a safe and accessible green space for both the campus and the surrounding communities.
+For more information, visit umbc.edu/cadvc.